OpenTPCast/Docs/guides/UPGRADE.md

 1. Exit VirtualHere USB Client.
 1. Remove the battery from the TPCast power box.

-## Upgrading OpenTPCast To A Newer Release
+## Updating OpenTPCast
-To upgrade your TPCast to a future OpenTPCast image release, simply repeat the steps in this upgrade guide.
+To update your TPCast to a new OpenTPCast release in future, simply repeat the steps in this upgrade guide, flashing the SD card with the [latest OpenTPCast image](https://github.com/OpenTPCast/Docs/releases).
 Note that you will have to reapply your previously purchased VirtualHere USB Server licence after reflashing the SD card with a new OpenTPCast image.

+## Updating VirtualHere USB Server
+To update VirtualHere USB Server, navigate to http://tpcast.local (or http://<tpcast-ip-address>) using a web browser, select `VirtualHere USB Server` then click `Install Latest Version`.

 ## Connecting To The TPCast Over SSH
 To connect to the TPCast power box to troubleshoot issues or perform further modifications, use the following details: